Mathias-Fuchs/MinimalSurface/README.md

 * Extract and right-click the file with extension ".gha" > Properties > unblock
 * Drag and drop it into grasshopper

+or ...
+* Execute the command "TestPackageManager" and search for "MinSurface".